nbschultz97/UxS-Learning-App/README.md

    npm run build
    ```

+Safari note: the build ships a dual modern/legacy bundle via `@vitejs/plugin-legacy` so Safari 13+ can load the site.
+Always run `npm install` before `npm run build` to ensure the legacy plugin is present.

 The site uses hash-based routing and a relative base path so the bundle works on GitHub Pages (project subpath) or a root-level deployment without 404s.

 ## Legacy CLI